tchaton/pytorch2lightning/README.md

 pip install lightning-grid --upgrade
 ```

-### 2. SEAMLESSLY TRAIN 100s OF MACHINE LEARNING MODELS ON THE CLOUD FROM YOUR LAPTOP
+### 2. SEAMLESSLY TRAIN 100s OF MACHINE LEARNING MODELS ON THE CLOUD FROM YOUR LAPTOP - NO CODE CHANGES

 ```bash